-The West Campus Utility Plant’s primary function is supplying chilled water and emergency power to energy-intensive research buildings in the southwestern corner of the University of Washington campus.
-This area has seen tremendous growth over the past decade, and the draft campus master plan envisions more development in this area.
+The primary function of the West Campus Utility Plant (WCUP) is to supply chilled water and emergency power to energy-intensive research buildings in the southwestern corner of the University of Washington campus.